chetanparma1/python_datacamp/course15_stat_thinking_in_python2/chp05_putting_it_all_together_case_study.md

 ![Alt text](./scandens_fortis.svg)

 #### Comment:
-t appears as though there is a stronger correlation in G. fortis than in G. scandens.
+It appears as though there is a stronger correlation in G. fortis than in G. scandens.
 This suggests that beak depth is more strongly inherited in G. fortis.
 We'll quantify this correlation next.